 On February 28, 2020, the Governor announced a planned solicitation schedule for the full 7,500 MW goal for 2035 to provide transparency to the industry and to show commitment to the development of wind in New Jersey.
 The solicitation schedule also allows for flexibility to make adjustments to the schedule to capture the best benefits for citizens of the State on issues of cost, development of transmission, supply chain establishment, federal tax credits, and more.

-An RFQ for an offshore wind economic consultant was issued in FY20 for the development of the second offshore wind solicitation and the review and evaluation of offshore wind project proposals consistent with OWEDA.
+An RFQ for an OSW economic consultant was issued in FY20 for the development of the second OSW solicitation and the review and evaluation of OSW project proposals consistent with OWEDA.
 The review and evaluation again included evaluating the technical feasibility of proposals, the energy producing capacity underlying project economic performance, energy pricing, cost/benefit analysis, job creation, project financing, and the public subsidy requested.
 The Board awarded a contract in FY20, with a significant portion of the costs to be recovered through the OSW applicants’ application fees, as allowed under OWEDA.

 In September 2020, a second solicitation was issued for 1,200 to 2,400 MW of OSW (“Solicitation Two”).
 Evaluation of applications received from two developers in December 2020 resulted in the Board awarding two projects totaling 2,658 MW in June 2021.

-Also, in 2020, the Board requested PJM include the State’s OSW goal into its regional transmission expansion planning under a PJM process known as the State Agreement Approach (“SAA”).
-The Board also issued an RFQ for a consultant to assist Staff with the SAA process and a contract was awarded to a qualified consultant.
+Also, in 2020, the Board requested that PJM Interconnection LLC (“PJM”) include the State’s OSW goal in its regional transmission expansion planning under a PJM process known as the State Agreement Approach (“SAA”).
+The Board also issued an RFQ for a consultant to assist Staff with the SAA process, and a contract was awarded to a qualified consultant.

-A solicitation for OSW transmission solutions was issued by PJM on behalf of the Board in April 2021, with proposals received in September 2021.
-Evaluation of the proposals is ongoing, with a decision by the Board expected in October of 2022.
+PJM issued a solicitation for OSW transmission solutions on behalf of the Board in April 2021, with proposals received in September 2021.
+Proposals were received for eighty (80) projects from thirteen OSW transmission developers.
+After a review and evaluation period of more than one year by Staff, a consultant, and PJM, in October 2022, the Board awarded a suite of coordinated transmission projects to enable the OSW goal of 7,500 MW to be efficiently, reliably, and cost effectively connected to the electric grid in New Jersey.
+The suite of projects awarded saved ratepayers approximately $900 million compared to the business as usual baseline.
+In its award Order, the Board directed Staff to begin to consider a second SAA to help achieve the new 11,000 MW goal.

+In 2022, Staff began to develop the State’s third OSW solicitation.
+A draft Solicitation Guidance Document was issued in November 2022 for public comment.
+The third solicitation will target 1,200 to 4,000 MW.
+The final guidance document is expected to be issued in the 1st Quarter (“Q1”) 2023, with Applications due in the 2nd Quarter (“Q2”) 2023, and the Board’s decision is expected in the 4th Quarter (“Q4”) 2023.

-In FY21, the Board and the South Jersey Port Corporation (“SJPC”) entered into a MOU to support the development of critical, first-of-their-kind manufacturing facilities to support New Jersey’s growing offshore wind industry (“SJPC MOU”).
-This is in furtherance to EMP Goals 2.2.2-2.2.4, which seeks to develop the OSW supply chain, infrastructure, and workforce.
+In FY21, the Board and the South Jersey Port Corporation (“SJPC”) entered into a Memorandum of Understanding (“MOU”) to support the development of critical, first-of-their-kind manufacturing facilities to support New Jersey’s growing offshore wind industry (“SJPC MOU”).
+This is in furtherance of EMP Goals 2.2.2-2.2.4, which seek to develop the OSW supply chain, infrastructure, and workforce.
 The SJPC MOU will enable the transfer of $1.8 million in SBC funding to the SJPC, which will directly aid in the development of the Paulsboro Marine Terminal.

 FY22 funding also supported the Board’s multi-year membership in the National Offshore Wind Research and Development Consortium.